Willian199/dart_ddi/README.md

 ```
 ## Considerations

-`Object Scope:` The Object Scope is not supported for factories.

 `Singleton Scope:` The Singleton Scope can only be created with auto-inject.
 If you attempt to create a singleton with custom objects, a `BeanNotFoundException` will be thrown.

 `Supertypes or Interfaces:` You cannot use the shortcut builder (`MyService.new.builder.asApplication()`) with supertypes or interfaces.
 This limitation exists because the builder function only recognizes the implementation class, not the supertype or interface.

-`Decorators and Interceptors:` It is highly recommended to register the factory using `factory: ScopeFactory.scope(...)`.
+`Decorators and Interceptors:` It is highly recommended to register the factory using `factory: CustomFactory(...)`.
 This approach handles type inference more effectively.

 `Lazy vs. Eager Injection:` Eager Injection occurs when you inject beans using auto-inject functionality or manually via constructors.
 For lazy injection, you can use the `DDIInject` mixin or define the variable as `late`(e.g., `late final ServiceAutoInject serviceAutoInject = ddi.get()`).

 # Qualifiers

-Qualifiers are used to differentiate instances of the same type, enabling to identify and retrieve specific instances.
+Qualifiers are used to differentiate instances of the same type, enabling you to identify and retrieve specific instances.
 In scenarios where multiple instances coexist, qualifiers serve as optional labels or identifiers associated with the registration and retrieval of instances.

 ## How Qualifiers Work
-When registering an instance, can provide a qualifier as part of the registration process.
+When registering an instance, you can provide a qualifier as part of the registration process.
 This qualifier acts as metadata associated with the instance and can later be used during retrieval to specify which instance is needed.

 #### Example Registration with Qualifier